Head Strength Coach

 Brock is married to the former Missie Milton of Albany, Ga.

-Erik Bartlett, a graduate of Middle Tennessee, is in his fifth year as coordinator of video operations for the Blue Raider football program.
+Erik Bartlett, a graduate of Middle Tennessee, is in his eighth year as coordinator of video operations for the Blue Raider football program.
 Bartlett became just the third full-time coordinator at Middle Tennessee when he was hired in July 2011.

 Bartlett is in charge of weekly motivational highlight tapes for the football program, and assists in scoreboard productions for basketball and special events held in the Murphy Center.
 His other duties with the football program consist of setting up meeting rooms at the hotel during home and away games, making highlight tapes for NFL draft prospects, and handling all video for the coaches’ meetings on a daily basis.